Privacy and protecting personal information has become a priority for the medical industry.

-Disposing of PHI vs Company Documents and Files
+Disposal of Protected Health Information (PHI) vs Company Documents and Files

-What is PHI, and What Items are Included In it?
+What is PHI, and What Items Does It Include?

-Here’s a list of the 18 identifiers that are protected under HIPAA and are defined as PHI:
+Here’s a list of the 18 identifiers that HIPAA protects and defines as PHI:

 - Names